 Do you always meet at my residence or do we perform the exercises somewhere else?

-Most commonly, our mobile Physiotherapy service will take place at your residence.
-However, our Physiotherapists will be helping you perform activities in the community.
+Most commonly, our mobile Physiotherapy service will take place at at client’s home.
+However, our Physiotherapists conduct therapy at other locations such as a local gym, pool or in the community.

 As an example, it may be your goal to leave home, walk 800m to the bus stop, board the bus, visit the shops and return home independently.
-A session may actually be trialling this.
-This provides insight into the effectiveness of the therapy used to achieve the goal.
+A session may actually be trialing this.

-Another example may be supporting a participant who wishes to access a gym, in which case, our clinicians will attend the gym with you.
+Another example may be supporting a person who wishes to access a gym, in which case, our clinicians will attend the gym with the person.

-Community Therapy Physiotherapists are members of the Australian Health Practitioner Regulation Agency (AHPRA).
-This is a mandatory membership.
+Community Therapy Physiotherapists maintain certification with the Australian Health Practitioner Regulation Agency (AHPRA).
+This is a mandatory, yearly certification.

 Some of our Physiotherapists are members of the Australian Physiotherapy Association, who advocates for physiotherapists and the public, as well as direct the continuing education of the profession.

-Scott Lynch (B Physiotherapy), the current Managing Director of Community Therapy is the Chair of the APA NSW Gerontology Committee as well as an APA Gerontology Group Member.
+Scott Lynch (B Physiotherapy), the Managing Director and founder of Community Therapy is the Chair of the APA NSW Gerontology Committee as well as a member of the APA Gerontology National Committee.

-Do I see the same physio or can it change?
+Do I see the same clinician or can it change?

-Community Therapy prides itself on maintaining the stability of our care for the participants that we service.
+Community Therapy prides itself on maintaining the stability of our care for the clients that we service.